France to seek ban on Amazon bundled discounts, free delivery

 Amazon in France declined to comment.

-Filippetti's remark underscored tensions between the French government and U.S. online firms such as Amazon and Google , which have been criticised for paying too little to the creators of cultural or news content.
+Filippetti's remark underscored tensions between the French government and U.S. online firms such as Amazon and Google, which have been criticized for paying too little to the creators of cultural or news content.

 France, like other European countries, bans retailers from discounting books more than 5 percent from a sale price set by the publisher.
 This is to prevent small sellers from being crushed by giant retailers that can absorb bigger discounts.